rgbkrk/bookstore/README.rst

 Installation
 ------------

-This version requires IPython 1.0.0a1 and will pull the `alpha release tarball <http://archive.ipython.org/testing/1.0.0/ipython-1.0.0a1.tar.gz#egg=ipython-1.0.0a1>`_ as mentioned in the `notice to IPython-dev <http://mail.scipy.org/pipermail/ipython-dev/2013-July/011994.html>`_.
+This version requires IPython 1.0.0-rc1 or 1.0.0a1 and will pull the `release candidate 1 tarball <http://archive.ipython.org/testing/1.0.0/ipython-1.0.0-rc1.tar.gz#egg=ipython-1.0.0-rc1>`_ as mentioned in the `notice to IPython-dev <http://mail.scipy.org/pipermail/ipython-dev/2013-August/012058.html>`_.
 You probably want to *install this to a virtualenv* or it will likely overwrite your current IPython installation.
 When the full release comes out, this should get a little easier to setup.

 Simply: